 The hype over token sales died down a bit after that, and the DAO scandal in 2016 left many people hesitant to invest in these projects.
 DAO was a project that was able to raise over $150 million on the Ethereum platform, but someone was able to hack into the system and drained roughly $60 million of those funds from the project, which affected thousands of people.
 After this, both the Ethereum Foundation and the U.S. Securities and Exchange Commission determined that more caution was warranted for future ICOs.

 Once the SEC handed down the ruling that sales of digital assets, such as the tokens offered by ICOs, are subject to federal regulations for securities, interest in the practice picked back up.
 By the end of 2017, there were almost 50 ICO offerings taking place each month.

 The short answer to this question is: Yes, they’re more or less legal.
 Despite the fact that they’re now subject to certain SEC laws regarding securities, they still exist in an odd gray area of legality.

 Basically, because of their newness, there’s still a lot of wiggle room for companies regarding ICO meaning and the boundaries of what can and cannot be done.

-It’s important for investors to understand that adding ICOs to their portfolios is very high risk even in a best-case scenario.
+It’s important for investors to understand that adding tokens or coins from and ICO to their portfolios is very high risk even in a best-case scenario.
 However, the flip side to this is the potential for serious rewards.
 It’s a gamble, but if it pays off, it’s often well worth the risk.

 The best thing to do before investing in an ICO is research thoroughly.
 Read the white paper, check trusted review sites and don’t make any impulse decisions.
 Because this is still a relatively new investment option, it’s important to do your due diligence before deciding which projects to take part in.
 Be sure to check with your financial advisor before investing.